xjsender/haoide/README.md

 Click SublimeApex > Retrieve Metadata in the main menu, you will see a new open view with message, this view will be refreshed every five seconds, after the retrieve status is completed, plug-in will download the base64 zipfile, after that, base64 zipfile will be decoded to zip file, at the last, this zip file will be extracted.

 ###Deploy Metadata
-This funcationality is not perfect now, but it can work now.
+This functionality is not perfect now, but it can work now.

 ###Proxy
 Refer to [Request Proxies](http://docs.python-requests.org/en/latest/user/advanced/#proxies)